HL7-DaVinci/CDS-Library/CQLCookbook.md

 The statements below are used in many currently existing DRLS prepopulation files.
 They are generic templates instructing how to extract elements from a patient's EHR so that they can be used to prepopulate a FHIR questionnaire.
 Feel free to copy them and make small adjustments so that they may match the needs of any given ruleset.

 Each statement will include:
-1. A short description describing the context when the statement would be used
+1. A short description describing the context of when the statement would be used
 2. A generic CQL snippet of the statement along with dependant helper functions.
 These can be copied and modified slightly in order to accomodate the needs of a new CQL prepopulation file.
 3. A list of variables that should be changed in order to tailor the CQL statement to a specific need (ex. a specific valueset, condition, observation, etc.)
 4. An example from CDS-Library where this type of code is implemented